devfelipereis/laravel-docker-nginx/README.md

 # laravel-docker-nginx
 Docker configuration for Laravel using PHP, Nginx and Supervisor.
-Xdebug included.
+Xdebug included.<br/><br/>

+To get started, copy and paste all the files from this repository and paste in the root of your laravel application.

 In dev environment: